Tournament Structure

 -

 Knockout | Single Match - Perfect for knockout games or standalone matches.
-Winners require manual advancement to subsequent rounds, allowing flexibility for varying participant pools or draws.
+Configure automatic team progression to advance winners to subsequent rounds, or use manual assignment for flexibility.

 Each phase, group, or round includes settings functionality that enables individual renaming and configuration to customize elements independently.

-Draw Participants
+Draw Participants#

 A feature allowing team assignment through a dedicated draw function accessible via button for groups/leagues and knockout rounds.

-Quick Generation
+Quick Generation#

 The Quick Generation button provides a fast way to create tournament structures for the most popular tournament formats.
 Instead of manually configuring phases, groups, and settings, you can use pre-built templates that set up everything automatically.